cmaeder/rcl2000/README.md

 role into one conflict set, because this would imply that only the junior role could be authorized.
 If the senior role is authorized then the junior role is authorized implicitely yielding the unintended conflict.
-In fact only *junior-most* roles should be put into conflict sets!
+In fact only *incomparable* roles with respect to the hierarchy relation `<=` should be put into conflict sets!
 Singleton (or even empty) conflict sets as elements of `CR` also do not make sense as for these sets the intersection will always be at most one element.

 The [paper][1] distinguishes *static* (SSoD) and *dynamic* (DSoD) separation of duty.
 SSoD addresses *assigned* (or with a role